Coronavirus News: Mom meets baby for first time after delivering while on ventilator from COVID-19 on LI

+"We announced overhead in the hospital that she was being discharged and I think just about everyone in the building that wasn't taking care of a patient directly came down to the lobby to clap and applaud her," said Dr. Benjamin Schwartz.

+However, the staff didn't know was that Soriano would meet her son for the very first time.

-She had COVID-19 pneumonia earlier this month, and was put on a ventilator.
+Soriano had COVID-19 pneumonia earlier this month and was put in a medically induced coma and on a ventilator.

-She then had an emergency c-section at 34 weeks, and was never able to meet her son because of the virus.

-Doctors say all mothers expecting to deliver soon should try to be careful about social distancing to decrease their chances of getting the virus.
+She was on a ventilator for 11 days before her baby was delivered via c-section while she was 34 weeks pregnant.

+Her baby was released from the hospital Tuesday in good health and he tested negative for COVID-19.

 MORE CORONAVIRUS COVID-19 COVERAGE